-In the normal course of business, we enter into agreements that contain a variety of representations, warranties, and indemnification obligations.
-For example, the Company has entered into indemnification agreements with each of our directors and executive officers.
-Our exposure under the various indemnification obligations is unknown and not reasonably estimable as they involve future claims that may be made against us.
+In the normal course of business, the Company enters into agreements that contain a variety of representations, warranties, and indemnification obligations.
+For example, the Company has entered into indemnification agreements with each of the Company's directors and executive officers.
+The Company's exposure under the various indemnification obligations is unknown and not reasonably estimable as they involve future claims that may be made against us.
 As such, the Company has not accrued any amounts for such obligations.

-ITEM 7A.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK
+ITEM 7A QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK